moliver28/research-handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/roles-personas/buyer-persona.md

 - **My Messaging:**
    - A single platform makes it easier to enforce compliance across the entire software life cycle
    - GitLab can pull reports from all projects, groups, and departments making preparing for audits much easier
-   - Vulnerability and Dependency management are easier through SBOM creationg, license approvals policies, and security dashboards
+   - Vulnerability and Dependency management are easier through SBOM creation, license approvals policies, and security dashboards

 - **Potential Titles:**
    - Compliance Officer / Director or Manager: Risk & Regulatory, Audit, Ethics, Governance